TheBlueRuby/MiteClient/README.md

 ***WILL NOT WORK WITH CRACKED ACCOUNTS***

+## Electron-based Installer
+Work-In-Progress, will be put on https://github.com/TheBlueRuby/MiteClient-Installer-Electron

 ## Jar Installer

+*Currently Bugged*

-Download the installer from the seperate Github repo [here](https://github.com/TheBlueRuby/MiteClient-Installer)
+Download the installer from the seperate Github repo [here](https://github.com/TheBlueRuby/MiteClient-Installer-JavaFX)

-Run MiteClient-Installer.jar using a Java Runtime with JavaFX
+Run MiteClient-Installer.jar using a Java 8 Runtime with JavaFX

 ## Manual Installation